 The leadership at AOMA is exceptional.
 We are fortunate to have experienced and dedicated administrative staff and faculty who are committed to transforming the lives of those for whom they work.
 AOMA's leadership team participates in the development of the profession at the state and national level.
-Together, AOMA's leaders guide the institution to achieve AOMA's mission of transforming lives and communities through graduate education in Oriental medicine.
+Together, AOMA's leaders guide the institution to achieve AOMA's mission of transforming lives and communities through graduate education in Chinese medicine.

 AOMA’s five-member governing board is the legal body granted specific authority over the institution’s governance.
 This authority is delegated to the board of governors by the shareholders of the institution through the corporate bylaws.

 Mary Faria, PhD, FACHE, has been serving as the CEO of AOMA since January 2018.
 Mary brings strong organizational leadership having served as Vice President of Seton Southwest Hospital.
 Active in the community and an avid runner, she also co-chairs the Austin Community College Advisory Council for the Pinnacle Campus and is vice chair of the Board of the Mayor’s Health Fitness Council.